 We Must Protect the Integrity of our Elections

 It is imperative that we, as a nation, and in the state of Georgia, do everything we can to protect and expand voting rights and election integrity.
 Restoration of the Voting Rights Act is the first step.
-Since the Supreme Court decided states could make changes to their election laws without prior federal approval, states like Georgia have purged voters from the rolls (over half a million in Georgia alone) and made it more difficult for voters to register.
+Since the Supreme Court decided states could make changes to their election laws without prior federal approval, states like Georgia have purged over 17 million voters from the rolls and made it increasingly difficult for voters to register.

 Replacing outdated voting machines with ones that have a two-check system, and having oversight of local voting locations and elections, are also important steps to ensure election integrity.